-Wait for the initiator to connect to the Testing Station and perform a Standard Login.
-Transmit a response with the MaxOutstandingR2T key.
+- Wait for the initiator to connect to the Testing Station and perform a Standard Login. - Transmit a response with the MaxOutstandingR2T key equal to 4

-\cdot Verify that a device, which uses the MaxOutstandingR2T key, only does so in the leading connection of a session, and that the values it presents fall between 1 - 65535.
+- Verify that a device, which originates the MaxOutstandingR2T key, only does so in the leading connection of a session, and that the values it presents fall between 1 65535. - Verify that a device, which does not originate the MaxOutstandingR2T key, responds with a value less than or equal to the value offered by the Testing Station.